ayumi-cloud/oc-security-module/docs/analytics_device_support.md

 > ⚠️ THIS IS AN INCOMPLETE LIST AND NEEDS UPDATING LATER - WE NOW DETECT ALOT MORE THAN THE BELOW LIST! ⚠️

-The lists below are auto generated and updated from time to time.
-Some of them might not be complete.
+The lists below is out of date and needs updating.

 *Last update: 2019/10/24*